vatpac-technology/sops/docs/controller-skills/extending.md

 If the frequency is constantly getting stepped on by multiple aircraft, **relinquish some airspace**.

 !!! tip
     Stay vigilant for aircraft in your airspace taxiing without calling up.
 Many aerodromes have Radar/ADSB on the ground, and this can be used in conjunction with the ground radar to check for aircraft movements.
-If you zoom right in to a Radar/ADSB return on the ground, and it has a velocity vector, time to send a contact me!
+If you zoom right in to a Radar/ADSB return on the ground at an aerodrome you are top down to, and it has a velocity vector, time to send a contact me!

 ## Remarks
 When extending, include in your remarks, *"Extending to (Sector) (frequency), (Sector) (frequency), etc.* This will have the benefit of:
 - Helping pilots be aware of whether or not they are in your airspace, so they are less likely to start taxiing without a clearance or traffic statement
 - Helping pilots know which frequency to use
-- If entered in this format, display on Volanta the extensions on the ATC map.
+- If entered in this format, display the extensions on certain VATSIM traffic coverage apps.

 !!! example
     Melbourne Centre